How do backcountry beginners choose skis, boots, and bindings? What gear is recommended to get started?

 3. What are the core and inner materials?

-The ride quality of skis changes depending on the core material and other reinforcing materials used.
-It's a matter of personal preference, but it's best to start with something that isn't too heavy.
-For example, skis with thick metal throughout are stable, but they're not for everyone, so if they do have metal, it's best to choose skis that are only partially reinforced, or ones made with lightweight reinforcement materials like carbon, which make for a relatively light ski.
+The feel of skis changes depending on the core material and other reinforcing materials used.
+While it's a matter of preference, it's best to start with something that isn't too rigid.
+For example, skis with a thick layer of metal throughout offer stability, but they're not for everyone.
+So, if there is metal, it should be only in certain parts, or if it's made of lightweight reinforcing materials like carbon, resulting in a relatively lighter ski.

-In the past, skis tended to have poorer glide as they got lighter, but now they still glide well even if they're light.
-Since you'll be walking a lot in the backcountry, it's best to start with skis that aren't too heavy.
+In the past, lighter skis tended to have poorer gliding performance, but nowadays, even light skis can offer good gliding performance.
+In the backcountry, you'll inevitably be walking a lot, so it's best to start with skis that aren't too heavy.

 4. For those who just don't like deep snow!